Ürümqi: Qing rule

 In the 18th century, the Qing went to war against the Dzungar Khanate. Ürümqi was taken by the Qing in 1755, and the Dzungars of the region were eliminated in the Dzungar genocide.
 One writer, Wei Yuan, described the resulting desolation in what became northern Xinjiang as "an empty plain for a thousand li, with no trace of man".
 A fort was built (either in 1755 or 1758 depending on sources), and the Qing then established garrisons of Manchu and Mongol bannermen and Han Chinese troops at Ürümqi.
 After 1759, the Qing government established state farms in the under-populated areas around Ürümqi, where there was fertile, well-watered land.
 Manchu soldiers also constructed a temple with red walls dedicated to Guandi on Pingding mountain overlooking Ürümqi, which gave Ürümqi the nickname "Red Temple".

 The Manchus began to construct a walled city in 1763 to the south of the first fort, and it was completed in 1767.
 The Qianlong Emperor named the new settlement "Dihua" (迪化 (Díhuà); Manchu: Wen de dahabure fu), meaning "to enlighten and civilize".
 In 1771, another city named Gongning Cheng (鞏寧城) was built nearby to the northwest to house Manchu bannermen, and this would become the seat of government.
 The bannermen settlement to the west was commonly referred to as "Mancheng" (滿城 (Manchu City)), while Dihua to the east became a Han Chinese town commonly called "Hancheng" (漢城 (Han City)).
-The Ürümqi of the early period was therefore a twin-city, with Gongning Cheng as the administrative center while Dihua grew into Xinjiang's commercial and financial center.
+The Ürümqi of the early period was therefore a twin-city, with Gongning Cheng forming the administrative center while Dihua grew into Xinjiang's commercial and financial center.

 Han Chinese from all over China moved into Dihua, as did Chinese Hui Muslims from Gansu and Shaanxi.
 The origin of Hui in Ürümqi is often indicated by the names of their mosques.
 By 1762, more than 500 shops had already been opened by Chinese migrants to the area of modern-day Ürümqi.
 Those Qing literati who visited Dihua were impressed by its cultural sophistication and similarity to eastern China.
 The writer Ji Yun compared Dihua to Beijing, in that both had numerous wine shops which offered daily performances of Chinese music and dance.

 In 1870, the Battle of Ürümqi took place between the Turkic Muslim forces of Yaqub Beg against the Dungan Muslim forces of Tuo Ming (Daud Khalifa).
 With the help of Xu Xuegong's Han Chinese militia, Yaqub Beg's forces defeated the Dungans.
 Gongning Cheng was captured, its Qing administrator killed, and the city burnt to the ground and abandoned.
 The Qing later regained control of Ürümqi.
 In 1884, the Guangxu Emperor established Xinjiang as a province, with Dihua as its capital.